maliput/maliput_documentation/docs/overview.rst

 Maliput Python interface
 ===============================

-A Python interface is provided by `maliput_py <https://github.com/ToyotaResearchInstitute/maliput_py>`_ package.
+Python bindings are provided by `maliput_py <https://github.com/ToyotaResearchInstitute/maliput_py>`_ package.
+Only the API is covered.

 Dependencies
 ============

-`maliput` and its related packages have focused on being light weight and keep a low number of dependencies.
+`maliput` and its related packages have focused on being lightweight and keeping a low number of external dependencies.

 Below there is table showing the dependencies for `maliput`, `maliput_py` and `maliput_malidrive` packages.